Life Begins | Childbirth Services

 View or download our guide, Life Begins at NYM, here.

-NYM’s Birthing Center includes spacious, beautifully appointed rooms, complete with polished mahogany furniture, remote control televisions, and private bathrooms.
-Within minutes, these rooms can transform into state-of-the-art delivery rooms as all the equipment needed to deliver the baby emerges from cabinets, drawers, and the ceiling.
-NYM offers a “family-centered” birth experience, allowing the family to experience the entire birth process- labor, delivery, and recovery- in a single area that can comfortably accommodate family members and caregivers, including physicians, midwives, nurses, and technicians.
+NYM offers a family-centered birth experience, allowing the family to experience the entire birth process--labor, delivery, and recovery--in a single area that can comfortably accommodate family members and caregivers, including physicians, midwives, nurses and technicians.

-Following the recovery period - in the birthing room for natural deliveries or in the recovery room for cesareans - the mother and baby are transferred, via a private elevator, to the Mother/Baby Unit for the remainder of their Hospital stay.
-A rooming-in option is available or babies may stay in the newborn nursery.
-Babies who need additional observation stay in a designated observation area of the Newborn Nursery.
-Provisions are made for parents of babies in their area to hold and feed their babies.
-Babies who need more intensive care stay in the Neonatal Intensive Care Unit, which is designated a Level III nursery.
+Following the recovery period, in the birthing room for natural deliveries or in the recovery room for cesareans, the mother and baby are transferred, via a private elevator, to the mother/baby unit for the remainder of their Hospital stay.
+Babies who need more intensive care stay in our neonatal intensive care unit (NICU).

-OB/GYNs referred by the Institute offer prenatal care and maternal-fetal specialists offer high-risk obstetrical care.
+Our OB/GYNs offer prenatal care and our maternal-fetal specialists offer high-risk obstetrical care.
 Prenatal testing and antepartum fetal testing are available on the Hospital campus.